V-Geler/Conv2dPA/README.md

 2.2 Usage\
 &emsp;1.
 Download and unzip it from this URL.\
 &emsp;2.
 Run iniconfig.m to add the folders to the MATLAB search path.\
 &emsp;3.
 Several demonstration scripts are provided.
-These should help users of the Conv2dPA algorithm and Simulator to get the first idea of how they can be applied.
+These should help users of the Conv2dPA solution and Simulator to get the first idea of how they can be applied.
 Useful codes for visualization are also provided to help interpret the results.\
 &emsp;&emsp;&emsp;Conv2dPA/demo_Conv2dPA.mlx \
 &emsp;&emsp;&emsp;Simulator/demo_simulateLCDAD_rand.mlx \
 &emsp;&emsp;&emsp;Simulator/demo_simulateLCDAD_uniform.mlx \